MechanicalFlower/game-3d-toolkit/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-### Prerequisites

-To set up the local development environment for game_3d_toolkit, you will need to install Poetry.

 ### Setting up the local development environment

-To set up the local development environment for game_3d_toolkit, follow these steps:
+To set up the local development environment for `game_3d_toolkit`, you will need to install Poetry.
+Once this is done, follow these steps:

 1. Clone the repository:
 ```